Joint Replacement Camp

 What to do

 Enter through the Visitors Entrance of the Health Center and check-in at the Surgery Reception Area, located just past the elevators.
 The receptionist will verify information with you, including whom you wish the surgeon to speak with regarding your progress following your operation.
 Under certain circumstances, females may be asked to provide a urine specimen to rule out the possibility of pregnancy.
 The receptionist will notify the operating room that you have arrived.

 What to expect

 In the preoperative holding area, you will change into a hospital gown.
 Any personal items or jewelry should be given to your family at this time.
 An IV will be started from which medications can be given throughout your operation and recovery process.
 You will meet with the anesthesia and operating room team who will be caring for you throughout the surgical procedure.
 You are encouraged to ask any and all questions that you may have.

 Following your operation, you will be taken to the Post Anesthesia Recovery Room (PACU).
-You will remain in this area for about one to two hours before being transferred to your room on the Adult Care Unit (ACU).
+You will remain in this area for about one to two hours before being transferred to your room on 3 East.
 Your surgeon will speak to your family members regarding the surgical outcome.
 During this time, your vital signs will be closely monitored and your pain controlled.
 Most of the discomfort occurs during the first 12 to 24 hours following your operation.
-You will receive pain medications through one of three methods:
+You will receive pain medications by various methods: